 1. Take a balloon flight

 Number one on the list has to be floating above this mystical landscape in a balloon.
-I have written previously on what to expect on a balloon flight, so I am not going to go into detail here, but you will find all you need to organise your flight in my post.
+I have written previously on what to expect on a balloon flight, so I am not going to go into detail here, but you will find all you need to plan your flight in a previous post.

 2. Göreme Open-Air Museum